Skip to Main Content

 4. Protects your credit score

 When you apply for a credit card, a hard inquiry will typically hit your credit.
 This temporarily and slightly lowers your credit score.
 However, if your credit card issuer offers you the chance to open a business card after responsibly using a personal card (or the reverse), you may be able to avoid that hard inquiry.
-This is helpful if you’re trying to protect every credit score point.
+This can be helpful if you’re trying to protect every credit score point.

 You can contact your credit card issuer directly and ask if they’ll approve a new credit account based on your personal relationship, bypassing a hard credit check.